 If you are running out of memory space on your Android, the following guide will show you how you can clear cache on your Android device to get more space.
 It also shows some other methods of freeing-up memory space on your device.

-The following guide shows the methods to clear cache on Android devices.
-You will also learn how you can free-up memory space using other methods in the guide.
-Just keep in mind not to delete anything that you think you will need in the future.
+The following guide shows the methods to clear the cache on Android devices, which is as easy as accessing Android internal storage.
+You will also learn how to free up memory space using other methods in the guide.
+To prevent losing any important data on your Android phone, you can back up your Android phone on a regular basis.
+Keep in mind not to delete anything that you think you might need in the future.

-In this section, you are going to learn how you can clear cache on your Android phone.
-As said before, each app stores the so-called cache files on your device and removing those files helps free-up memory space.
+In this section, you are going to learn how you can clear the cache on your Android phone.
+As said before, each app stores the so-called cache files on your device and removing those files helps free up memory space.

 Here’s how you can go about clearing app cache files on your Android device:

 Step 1.
-Launch the app drawer on your Android device > Tap on the app that says Settings.
+Launch the app drawer on your Android device > Tap on the “Settings” app.

 Step 2.
-When the Settings app launches, scroll down > Tap on the option that says Apps.
+Scroll down and tap on the option that says “Apps”.
 On the following screen, tap on the option that says Application List to view your app list.

 Many times it happens that you download files on your device but you forget to use them or you just never use them at all.
 These unused downloaded files could occupy a large amount of memory space on your device.
 Clearing these files will free-up the valuable memory space on your device and the following is how you do it.